tazama-lf/docs/Product/configuration-management.md

 ![Tazama case rule processor](../images/tazama-config-rule-processor-cases.drawio.svg)

-The rule processor’s core purpose is to produce a definitive deterministic result based on its programmed behavioral analysis of historical data.
+The rule processor's core purpose is to produce a definitive deterministic result based on its programmed behavioral analysis of historical data.
 The rule configuration defines the bands or values for which rule results can be provided.

 > [!WARNING] It is extremely important that the configuration of a rule processor does not leave any gaps in the results, whether banded or cased.
 Every possible outcome of a rule result must be accounted for, otherwise the rule processor may deliver a result that the typology processor cannot interpret.
 In the event that a rule processor result misses the configured results, the rule processor will issue an error (`.err`) result with a reason description of `Value provided undefined, so cannot determine rule outcome`.